 - Make a small drainage line under the slope side of a rack to properly drain out water.

-Hydroponic fodder production process
+The hydroponic fodder production process

-use only good qualities seed for hydroponic fodder production, never use broken or unhealthy seeds as these will not germinate and grow properly.
+use only good qualities seed for hydroponic fodder production; never use broken or unhealthy seeds as these will not germinate and grow properly.

 You can use maize, pulses, wheat, and horse gram seeds to make hydroponic fodder but do not use pearl millet and sorghum seeds because these sprouted leaves contain poison that can harm your livestock.